-Getting your Marijuana plant material ready for storage
+Getting your Marijuana plant material ready for Storage

-From the moment you harvest your plants they begin to degrade, as aerobic bacteria and enzymes begin breaking excess sugars and starches.
-That brings us to the next and most important part of today’s article, and that’s proper curing and of course – proper Marijuana storage.
+Getting your buds ready for storage requires removing all or as much of the leaves as possible.
+From the moment you harvest your plants, they begin to degrade, as aerobic bacteria and enzymes begin breaking excess sugars and starches.
+That brings us to the next and most crucial part, which is proper curing and, of course – adequate Marijuana storage.

-2-3 weeks of curing will be enough to get a good quality smoking experience, although if you leave your produce to cure up to 8 weeks, you’ll get an even better quality product.
+After your first week of curing, you should open your marijuana storage bag or airtight container once every few days.
+Through 2-3 weeks of curing will be enough to get a good quality smoking experience; if you leave your harvest to cure up to 8 weeks, you’ll get an even better quality product.

-Keeping your produce stored in a controlled environment with 55% to 63% relative humidity (RH) can keep away mold and mildew from forming and still maintain enough moisture so that the essential oils don’t dry out.
+Keeping your produce stored in a controlled environment with 55% to 63% relative humidity (RH) can keep mold and mildew from forming and still maintain enough moisture so that the essential oils don’t dry out.

 In order to make sure that you can get the best results that you can out of your harvest, we’ve composed a simple list of tips and tricks you can use to take your storage game to the next level and improve your smoking experience.

-Improving Your Marijuana Storage
+Improving your Marijuana Storage

-If you want to increase your chances of getting a superb products, here are a few things you can do as well:
+If you want to increase your chances of getting superb products, here are a few things you can do as well:

-- Use humidity control packs in each of your containers to control your RH levels
+- Use humidity control packs in each of your containers to control your RH levels.

-- Always separate your strains in different containers
+- Always separate your strains in different containers.

-- Be on the lookout for new and innovative ways for storing cannabis, but don’t underestimate the benefits of the simple glass jar
+- Be on the lookout for new and innovative ways for storing cannabis, but don’t underestimate the benefits of the simple glass jar.

-- Never store your buds in the refrigerator or the freezer
+- Never store your buds in the refrigerator or the freezer.

-- Avoid storing in plastic bags and containers, especially for longer periods of time
+- Avoid storing in plastic bags and containers, especially for longer periods of time.

-- Don’t store your accessories, such as grinders, rolling papers, pipes and other things in with your buds
+- Don’t store your accessories, such as grinders, rolling papers, pipes, and other things in with your buds.